DIY Removing Old Wallpaper

 After removing the paper from the first section begin the softening process on a third and fourth 4 foot swath of wall space.
 Keep each section wet by soaking it every few minutes.
 Move around the room spraying a few sections ahead as you work.
 Let the stripper do the work.
 The more you spray, the easier the paper will be to remove.
 Spray as many times as needed to make it soft and easy to remove with the joint knife.

 NOTE: If you are dealing with plaster, all this spraying will have no real effect on the wall surface.
-If however, you are working with a drywall surface, particularly un-painted drywall, you will want to be careful with the joint knife when removing the paper.
-To avoid tearing the drywall use gentle pressure and don't force wallpaper that's not ready to come free.
+If, however, you are working with a drywall surface, particularly un-painted drywall, you will want to use less liquid and be careful with the joint knife when removing the paper.
+To avoid tearing the drywall, use gentle pressure and don't force wallpaper that's not ready to come free.
 Also be aware of how much stripping liquid has penetrated the surface.
-Don't let the drywall become soaked as this will cause it to ripple and pucker.
-See Repairing Torn Drywall for help with this type of damage.
+Don't let the drywall paper become too saturated as this will cause the surface paper to ripple and pucker.
+See Repairing Torn Drywall Paper for help with this type of damage.

-Saturate the rag with clean warm water, wring it out and wipe the paste off.
-Turn the rag to a clean spot and rinse frequently to avoid spreading the paste around.
-Work from the ceiling down so the water runs off the cleaned wall.
+Saturate the rag with clean, warm water.
+Wring it out and wipe the paste off.
+Turn the rag to a clean spot frequently and rinse out paste buildup as it collects to avoid spreading it around the walls.
+Work from the ceiling down so the water runs off the cleaned areas.
 Refresh the rinse water frequently as it becomes saturated with paste.

-When you have the paste off the walls, wash the baseboards and floor with clean water and let them dry.
-Let the walls dry for a day or so before doing repairs and decorating.
+When you have the paste off the walls, wipe the baseboards and floor with a rag dipped in clean water and let everything dry.
+Let the walls dry for a day or so before doing repairs and decorating or painting.